 F. Permitted Accessory Structures and Uses.

-Multiple single family dwelling units, including accessory apartments, provided such dwelling units are occupied by medical personnel employed at the medical center.
+Accessory Dwelling Units, provided such dwelling units are occupied by medical personnel employed at the medical center.
 If, at such time after the construction of the permitted dwelling unit(s) for the purpose of providing housing for said medical personnel, there becomes no immediate need for the housing by medical personnel, it may be rented, on a yearly basis, to an island resident qualifying as a low or moderate income person or family.

 § 403.
 Secondary Dwelling Development.
 [Amended October 6, 2008; February 20, 2013 by Ord.
 No. 2013-03]

 A. Purpose.
 The purpose of this section is to allow the development of two separate dwelling units on a single lot of record where only a single family dwelling unit would otherwise be allowed.
 The secondary dwelling unit is intended to provide additional housing opportunities for New Shoreham families while ensuring that island character is maintained.

 B. Process.
 A Secondary Dwelling Development is allowed only by Special Use Permit.
-In addition to an application to the Zoning Board of Review for a Special Use Permit, the applicant shall be subject to Development Plan Review by the Planning Board.
+In addition to an application for a Special Use Permit, the applicant shall be subject to Development Plan Review.

-C. Zoning Board of Review Procedures.
+C. Procedures.

 1. In addition to any relevant submittal requirements for a Special Use Permit application, the applicant shall submit the following: